Mull-Tokens: Modality-Agnostic Latent Thinking: Introduction

 To advance visual reasoning, researchers have explored ``think-and-sketch'' strategies~\cite{hu2024visual,openai2025thinking} using interleaved visual thoughts, but with conflicting results~\cite{li2025unfolding}.
-Tool-augmented designs rely on external visual modules~\cite{ma2024tacolearningmultimodalaction} such as cropping tools~\citep{openai2025thinking} or specialized sketching models~\citep{hu2024visual,zhou2024image} - making the reasoning indirect and often brittle~\cite{gu2025thinkmorph}.
+Tool-augmented designs rely on external visual modules~\cite{ma2024tacolearningmultimodalaction} such as cropping tools~\citep{openai2025thinking} or specialized sketching models~\citep{hu2024visual,zhou2024image} - which are incapable of complex visual manipulations and are often brittle~\cite{gu2025thinkmorph}.
 Unified models \citep{team2024chameleon,chen2025blip3,chern2024anole} offer a more integrated alternative by generating intermediate images but are expensive to train.
 The latest visual reasoning models instead use image thoughts, either as explicit visual tokens~\cite{bigverdi2025perception} or dense continuous embeddings~\cite{yang2025mirage}.
 However, they require bespoke task-specific training data and hence, do not offer a general recipe for visual reasoning.
-For instance, we find that naively adding \emph{modality-specific} reasoning supervision can sometimes hurt: supervising a model to interleave textual thoughts and visual latents actually reduced performance on a visual puzzle solving task compared to reasoning in text.
-Hence, an effective strategy to use the growing availability of multimodal CoT traces~\cite{li2025zebra,cai2025morse} remains elusive.
+For instance, we find that naively adding \emph{modality-specific} visual thoughts can sometimes hurt: supervising a model to interleave textual thoughts and visual latents actually reduced performance on a visual puzzle task compared to reasoning in text.
+Hence, an effective strategy to use the growing availability of multimodal reasoning traces~\cite{li2025zebra,cai2025morse} remains elusive.

 To address this gap, we present \name{}: \emph{modality-agnostic} latent tokens that function as a multimodal scratchpad for the model’s internal reasoning, capable of representing \textit{both visual or textual information} as needed.
 During inference, we append these special tokens to the input question, prompting the model to utilize those modality-agnostic slots for arbitrary intermediate computations (spatial mappings, depth predictions, verbal manipulations, etc.) towards the answer, without the need for explicit decoding into text or images.